Glaucoma

 In addition, for eyes with closed or narrows, an separate laser or operation is needed to relieve the obstruction and re-open the anterior chamber angle.
 This is to re-establish the normal aqueous outflow pathway.

-Although the disease can be treated, it cannot be cured and it cannot be reversed.
-The importance of regular
+Although glaucoma can be treated, it cannot be cured and it cannot be reversed.

-monitoring, early detection and prompt treatment to prevent irreversible visual loss cannot be emphasized enough.
 So make sure that you have your eyes examined and eye pressures checked regularly by your eye healthcare professional.

 Remember that prevention is always the better option because for glaucoma, there is no cure.